vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 235 commits since the previous release, including 96 fixes.
+More than 237 commits since the previous release, including 97 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Thu May  2 01:59:51 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Fri May  3 02:02:36 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER